 The Mad Scientist Narrative Arc

 In terms of narrative style, I’m sensing a pattern here.
 Both Frankenstein and Journey were narrated in an after-the-fact structure, and in this story too the truth only comes out after the fact.
-Also, the two stories share almost the same plot structure!
+Also, Frankenstein and Jekyll and Hyde share almost the same plot structure!

 The only thing that Journey is missing from these plot points is that its mad scientist (Prof. Liedenbrock) doesn’t die at the end.
 But then again, he doesn’t actually accomplish his goal in that one.